wsp-sag/network_wrangler/docs/index.md

 ## Installation

-### Activate Virtual Environment
+### Create and Activate Virtual Environment

 Create and/or activate the virtual environment where you want to install Network Wrangler.

-!!! example "create a new conda environment for wrangler using conda"
+!!! example "Option 1.
+Create a new conda environment for wrangler using conda"

     ```bash
     conda config --add channels conda-forge